-Eight people enrolled in the program during this reporting quarter, which included four minority males, two non-minority males and two non-minority females.
-A total of 22 trainees graduated during the reporting quarter.
-Sixteen of the graduates are currently employed by contractors on MoDOT projects.
+Eighteen people enrolled in the program during this reporting quarter, which included thirteen minority males, one minority female, three non-minority males and one non-minority female.
+A total of eight trainees graduated during the reporting quarter.
+Four of the graduates are currently employed by contractors on MoDOT projects.